Drew Willy

-Early years
+Early life

 Willy attended Randolph High School in Randolph, New Jersey, prior to choosing the University at Buffalo.
 At Randolph High, Willy set school records for career passing yards (5,387) and touchdowns (51).

 College career

 At the University at Buffalo, Willy started each of his four seasons, including eight games as a true freshman.
 In 2008, he took Buffalo to their first MAC Championship Game, where they upset heavily favored and previously undefeated Ball State Cardinals led by Nate Davis.
-Prior to the 2009 NFL Draft, he was invited to the 2009 NFL Combine and was considered a potential late-round draft choice.
+Prior to the 2009 NFL draft, he was invited to the 2009 NFL Combine and was considered a potential late-round draft choice.

 Willy was the most prolific passer in Buffalo football history.
 As a four-year starter, he set school records for completions (849), attempts (1,322), passing yards (8,748), touchdowns (52), total offense (8,639), and completion percentage (64.2).
 During the final 20 games of his college career, Willy threw 36 touchdown passes and only six interceptions.

 Professional career

 Baltimore Ravens

-Willy signed with the Baltimore Ravens after going undrafted in the 2009 NFL Draft on April 27, 2009.
+Willy signed with the Baltimore Ravens after going undrafted in the 2009 NFL draft on April 27, 2009.
 He was waived on June 18, 2009.
 He was re-signed on August 15 after a shoulder injury to quarterback John Beck, with the team placing defensive tackle Lamar Divens on injured reserve to make room for Willy on the roster only to be waived again on August 31.